Karl Muggeridge: IDM German Superbike Championship

 For 2010, Muggeridge moved into the IDM Superbike Championship riding the Holzhauer Racing Promotion Honda, collecting a pole position and a double race win at the opening round at the Lausitzring.
 He also took a double race win at Nürburgring in the third round of the season.
-Currently, Muggeridge is leading the series by 29 points with one round left to go.
 Muggeridge went on to win the title with a total of 244 points, 19 clear of his closest rival.
-Muggeridge stayed in the German championship for 2011 to defend his title, he failed to win a race in the 2011 season and ended the championship in 3rd on 200 points.
+Muggeridge stayed in the German championship for 2011 to defend his title, he failed to win a race in the 2011 season and ended the championship in third on 200 points.

 Muggeridge also had a guest ride with the Castrol Honda team in the World Superbike Championship during the last round at Portimao, finishing both races outside the points.